Heartland Motorsports Park

 By the beginning of the new millennium, the track was in financial trouble and there was a serious risk that it might have to close altogether.
 To the rescue came Ray Irwin, the then-owner of Blackhawk Farms Raceway and a committed road-racer himself.
 In March 2003 he completed the purchase of Heartland Park Topeka and began some immediate improvements.
 He remodelled the Heartland Park Topeka tower suites, revamped the drainage system in the staging lanes, resealed and resurfaced the staging lanes behind the HPT corporate tower, poured new concrete around concession areas and laid asphalt on the major pedestrian traffic areas on either side of the corporate tower.

 It was also clear to Irwin that one other major piece of work was needed if the track was to be able to tempt new series back.
 For the 2004 season, the road course and drag strip were fully separated, through the re-routing of the start/finish straight along the line of the original pit lane.
-The track then rose over a crest (rather uniquely creating a new 'Turn 0' in the process) before rejoin the old layout.
+The track then rose over a crest (rather uniquely creating a new 'Alpha' Turn in the process) before rejoining the old layout.
 A new pit lane was constructed alongside the straight.
 Only the shorter variants of the course were used as the Turn 3 carousel was considered in too poor a condition for racing.

 At the conclusion of the SCCA contract, the Run-Offs moved onto Road America, meaning Heartland Park Topeka had to soldier on without its headline road course event.
-While still remaining a popular SCCA regional and club racing venue and with top-flight drag races still scheduled, the downturn in world economics began to have an adverse effect.
+While still remaining a popular SCCA regional and club racing venue, and with top-flight drag races still scheduled, the downturn in world economics began to have an adverse effect.
 Put simply, the circuit wasn't making any money and losses began to stack up.

-By 2014 the situation had become critical and circuit was at risk of foreclosure by its bank, with considerable debts owing.
+By 2014 the situation had become critical, and circuit was at risk of foreclosure by its bank, with considerable debts owing.
 The 2005 STAR bond issue was also becoming a problem for the city council, since the speedway was supposed to attract new retail development with the increased sales taxes generated by those developments paying off the bonds.
 These never materialised and only $200,000 was recovered each year instead of an anticipated $1 million.
 This left the council with an $8 million deficit which the taxpayer would be liable for if the track closed.